 To load the data that we just saved, we have to again open the file, this time with FileMode.Open as the second argument.
 Instead of a BinaryWriter, we have to use a BinaryReader.
 Do this in a new Load method, once again with a using statement.

+void Load () {

+using (

+var reader = new BinaryReader(File.Open(savePath, FileMode.Open))

+) {}

+}

 The first thing we wrote to the file was the count property of our list, so that is also the first thing to read.
 We do this with the ReadInt32 method of our reader.
 We have to be explicit what we read, because there is no parameter that makes this clear.
 The suffix 32 refers to the size of the integer, which is four bytes, thus 32 bits.
 There are also larger and smaller integer variants, but we don't use those.